 How Big is the U.S. Rental Market?

-As Millennials settle into steady careers and surpass the Baby Boomers in size, their preference for real estate is causing fundamental shifts in the U.S. rental market.
+As Millennials settle into steady careers and surpass the Baby Boomers in size, they are causing fundamental shifts in the U.S. rental market.

-Typically associated with ownership, single-family rentals are now increasingly popular with older Millennials with families, often looking for more space without the mortgage attached.
-However, as this phenomenon strengthens, the multifamily inventory is skewing toward amenity-rich larger buildings, which are also popular with younger renters.
+Typically associated with ownership, single-family rentals (SFRs) are now increasingly popular with older Millennials with families.
+This age group is often looking for more space without the mortgage attached.
+However, as this phenomenon strengthens, the multifamily inventory is shifting toward amenity-rich larger buildings, which are popular with younger renters.

 As shown below, based on the latest data release from the Census Bureau’s American Community Survey (ACS), there were nearly 42 million rental units in the United States at the end of 2016.
 These rental units accounted for about 35% of the overall U.S. housing inventory.

 Of these, multifamily buildings (5+ units) taken together constituted 45% of all rental units.
-This was followed by single-family rentals at 36%, and duplex-quadruplex units at 19%.
+This was followed by SFRs at 36%, and duplex-quadruplex units at 19%.

 Units in small apartment buildings comprised 32% of the overall US rental inventory.
 Large buildings formed a share of 13%.